-Your motherboard features six SATA connectors supporting a total of six drives.
-SATA refers to Serial ATA (Advanced Technology Attachment).
+Your motherboard features four SATA connectors supporting a total of four drives.
+SATA refers to Serial ATA (Advanced Technology Attachment) is the standard interface for the IDE hard drives which are currently used in most PCs.
 These connectors are well designed and will only fit in one orientation.
 Locate the SATA connectors on the motherboard and follow the illustration below to install the SATA hard drives.